MaciekWin3/TermKeyVault/README.md

 git clone https://github.com/MaciekWin3/TermKeyVault
 ```
 And you are ready to go!
 Just bare in mind that if you are using TermKeyVault as a password manager, your development setup will conflict with your production setup.
+Also I recommend using [DB Browser for SQLite](https://sqlitebrowser.org/) to access encrytpted SQLite database.

 # Contributing 🤝
 If you want to contribute to this project, feel free to do so.
 I am open to any suggestions and improvements.